92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-01-15-tax-trap-stop-printing.md

 ---
-title: The Tax Trap: Stop Printing!
-How to Outsource the Mail Submission of Your IRS and State Tax Forms (Even with a Digital Signature)
+title: "The Tax Trap: Stop Printing!
+How to Outsource the Mail Submission of Your IRS and State Tax Forms (Even with a Digital Signature)"
 date: 2025-01-15
-description: Stop wasting employee time printing tax forms.
-Learn how to automate the final mile of compliance with digitally-signed documents.
+description: "Stop wasting employee time printing tax forms.
+Learn how to automate the final mile of compliance with digitally-signed documents."
 authors: ["Postmarkr Team"]
 tags: ["tax compliance", "digital signatures", "IRS forms", "automation", "mail outsourcing"]
 ---